Wavre: The Lost Opportunity: Reception

+In Issue 3 of the French games magazine Casus Belli, Jean-Jacques Petit noted that it was hard to maintain the historicity of this battle because the French player knows exactly where the Prussian units will emerge, and when.
+Petit suggested using hidden movement to help with the balance of this game."

 In Issue 53 of Moves, Ian Chadwick noted "For the French, the goal is twofold: exit units and delay the Prussians from doing so.
 The Prussians must establish a strong delaying force and rush everything else off the map, choosing to exit the remaining defenders only at the last minute."
 List concluded, "There's a lot of tense excitement in this game as both sides struggle to leave from the same area and prevent the other from doing so at the same time.
 It's short, fast, and furious.
 A good game."

 In Issue 8 of Zone of Control, Monte Gray reviewed the Decision Games edition and found some issues with the map, pointing out that hex 0914 contained "three bridges" but was missing the town of Limelette.
 Despite this minor omission, he found the game to be "a lot of fun" and declared "the design has stood the test of time!"

 In a retrospective review in Warning Order, Matt Irsik called the game "pretty interesting" and noted that "The mandatory attack rules did a good job of portraying operational level combat from that era and the end result was pretty satisfying."